rA3ka/AnyoneGuard/README.md

 # AnyoneGuard
-Deploy Docker containers that sets up a Wireguard server that routes all client through Anyone Network
+Deploy Docker containers that sets up a Wireguard server that routes all client traffic through Anyone Network.